Rooney hopes ex-owner loses sleep over relegation

 "I think he needs to have a think about it.

 "Where the club's been left, it was a complete mess.
-I know Mel Morris is a big Derby fan, so I'm sure he's sat at home tonight disappointed."We are disappointed as we've done everything we can to try and not let this happen and worked extremely hard."
+I know Mel Morris is a big Derby fan, so I'm sure he's sat at home tonight disappointed.

+"We are disappointed as we've done everything we can to try and not let this happen and worked extremely hard."

 When Derby were placed into administration they incurred a 12-point penalty which dropped them from 12th to the foot of the table, on minus two points.